 Encourage Lodges to submit names for the Elk of the Year, Officer of the Year, and Citizen of the Year awards.

-Encourage Lodges to participate in the State Association’s Roaming Elk program
+Encourage Lodges to participate in the State Association’s Roaming Elk program.

 Government Relations Committee

 The Government Relations Committee shall develop a well-organized “grass roots” network of informed members throughout Maine who will be responsive to calls for assistance in combating all matters adverse to the Order of Elks on a national, state or local level.
 Personal relationships with government officials and legislators are to be encouraged and developed wherever possible.